vircadia/vircadia-docs-sphinx/docs/source/script/transfer-hfc-tutorial.md

 <div class="admonition note">
     <p class="admonition-title">Note</p>
     <p>To create this content, you'll need access to a High Fidelity domain that you own and where you have full permissions.
 Examples of such a domain include your private Sandbox or a DigitalOcean domain.
-You will also need a [Google](https://www.google.com) account for access to Google Sheets.</p>
+You will also need a <a href="https://www.google.com>Google</a> account for access to Google Sheets.</p>
 </div>

 ### Prerequisites